More of the same? Another year of change beckons

 Responsive image

-Private and Institutional landlords will need to be alert to the changes
+Private and Institutional landlords will need to be alert to the changes.

 Amidst the Covid recovery, enduring Brexit impacts, and a shambolic attempt to deliver effective government, 2022 was a year of real change for the real estate industry.–2023 looks like it will be more of the same.
 Landlords have been in the government crosshairs for some time now, and the reappointment of Michael Gove means that won’t be slowing down soon.
-Both the Rental Reform Bill and implementation of the Building Safety Act are the centrepieces of a man on a mission - both private and institutional landlords will need to be alert to the changes that lie ahead.
+Both the Rental Reform Bill and the Building Safety Act implementation are the centrepieces of a man on a mission - both private and institutional landlords will need to be alert to the changes ahead.

 Buy-to-let Fixation

-The Build to Rent sector will also benefit from a shrinking private rented sector, as well as additional demand from would-be first-time buyers deciding to wait for the housing market to fall.
 A continuing surge in renters is assured.
-The professional rental sector will have its own challenges to face, however.
-Abolishing Section 21 evictions is still very much on the cards–and is part of a Rental Reform Bill which includes rent review clauses, where landlords can only increase rents once per year.
-This could be further compounded by rent controls of some description if the cost-of-living crisis continues and Sadiq Khan remains galvanised by the actions of the SNP.
-There is a feeling that the introduction of a Labour government renders controls an inevitability in one way or another.
+However, the professional rental sector will face challenges.
+Abolishing Section 21 evictions is still very much on the cards–and is part of a Rental Reform Bill, which includes rent review clauses, where landlords can only increase rents once per year.
+Rent controls of some description could further compound this if the cost-of-living crisis continues and Sadiq Khan remains galvanized by the actions of the SNP.
+There is a feeling that introducing a Labour government renders controls an inevitability in one way or another.

 btrnews.co.uk